Bahrain: Religion

 Christians in Bahrain make up about 14.5% of the population.
 There is a native Christian community in Bahrain.
 Non-Muslim Bahraini residents numbered 367,683 per the 2010 census, most of whom are Christians.
 Expatriate Christians make up the majority of Christians in Bahrain, while native Christian Bahrainis (who hold Bahraini citizenship) make up a smaller community.
 Native Christians who hold Bahraini citizenship number approximately 1,000 persons.
 Alees Samaan, a former Bahraini ambassador to Britain is a native Christian.
 Bahrain also has a native Jewish community numbering thirty-seven Bahraini citizens.
 Various sources cite Bahrain's native Jewish community as being from 36 to 50 people.
 According to Bahraini writer Nancy Khedouri, the Jewish community of Bahrain is one of the youngest in the world, having its origins in the migration of a few families to the island from then-Iraq and then-Iran in the late 1880s.
 Houda Nonoo, former ambassador to America, is Jewish.
 There is also a Hindu community on the island.
 They constitute the third largest religious group.
 The Shrinathji temple located in old Manama is the oldest Hindu temple in the GCC and the Arab world.
 It is over 200 years old and was built by the Thattai Hindu community in 1817.

 According to the 2001 census, 81.2% of Bahrain's population was Muslim, 10% were Christian, and 9.8% practised Hinduism or other religions.
 The 2010 census records that the Muslim proportion had fallen to 70.2% (the 2010 census did not differentiate between the non-Muslim religions).

 Languages

 Arabic is the official language of Bahrain, though English is widely used.
 Bahrani Arabic is the most widely spoken dialect of the Arabic language and is different from standard Arabic, like all Arabic dialects.
-Arabic plays an important role in political life, as, according to article 57 (c) of Bahrain's constitution, an MP must be fluent in Arabic to stand for parliament.
-In addition, Balochi is the second largest and widely spoken language in Bahrain.
+Arabic plays an important role in political life, as, according to Bahrain's constitution, an MP must be fluent in Arabic to stand for parliament.

+Balochi is the second largest and widely spoken language in Bahrain.
 The Baloch are fluent in Arabic and Balochi.
 Among the Bahraini and non-Bahraini population, many people speak Persian, the official language of Iran, or Urdu, an official language in Pakistan and a regional language in India.

 Nepali is also widely spoken in the Nepalese workers and Gurkha Soldiers community.
 Malayalam, Tamil, Telugu, Bangla and Hindi are spoken among significant Indian communities.
 All commercial institutions and road signs are bilingual, displaying both English and Arabic.